 - If using frozen blueberries, thaw and rinse prior to using to prevent batter from turning purple.

-- If using frozen blueberries, consider adding 1 tbsp of flour to the blueberries prior to adding to the batter.
+- If using frozen blueberries, consider adding 1 tablespoon of flour to the blueberries prior to adding to the batter.
 This prevents them from turning the batter blue.

 - Rotate the muffins half way through to make sure all muffins are evenly cooked.